Table of Contents

 2. Understand the learning process

 Identify the activities and resources used to develop their knowledge and skills.
 Collect insights from learners about their informal learning practices and sources to generate an initial understanding of what they use and how (and when) they decide to use each.
-Conduct surveys or focus groups with targeted learner groups that cut across and create a representative sampling of them by function, role, generation, and work location to understand the variety and nuances of their information and learning needs.
+Conduct surveys or focus groups with targeted learner groups, cutting across functions, roles, generations, and work locations, to create a representative sample and understand the variety and nuances of their information and learning needs.

 The objective is to generate insights into the specific knowledge, skills, or capabilities that current informal learning addresses.
 Seek to understand what and how learners engage with the learning materials or activities.
 Best practice calls for further analysis by subdividing them by performance and tenure levels to identify the types, volumes, and frequencies of activities that correlate with higher levels of contribution and longevity.